Can You Get PTSD From Bullying? Symptoms And Support For Healing

 iStock

-Researchers have found that after bullying events have taken place – even after the bullying stops – both children and adults are at risk of developing PTSD.
+Researchers have found that after bullying events have taken place – even after the bullying stops – both children and adults are at risk of developing PTSD, indicating a link between bullying and PTSD.

-While we have already covered the common PTSD symptoms among adults, PTSD tends to manifest differently in children.
+While we have already covered the common symptoms of PTSD among adults, the disorder tends to manifest differently in children.
 For this reason, it is important to be able to identify childhood PTSD or adolescent PTSD if it occurs as the result of bullying.

 The latest evidence-based research defines bullying as a systematic form of oppression and an experience of continued negative reinforcement by social peers, whether in work or school environments.
 Bullying can also happen online.